reinierdevalk/abtab/README.md

 If the output shows a version that is too old, or an error like `Error: No available formula with the name "gnu-getopt"` (macOS) or `bash: getopt: command not found` (Windows), indicating that GNU `getopt` is not installed, proceed to Step 2.

+### 2. Installing and updating
+:warning: **Note** Keep track of the installation path during installation, as you may need to add it to the system `PATH`.

+#### macOS
+To install or update GNU `getopt`, run

+    $ brew install gnu-getopt

+#### Windows
+To install or update GNU `getopt`, run the Cygwin `setup` tool.

+### 3. Confirming installation
+Once GNU `getopt` is installed, repeat Step 1.
+On Windows, if the output does not show the version you just installed, you must add the installation path to the system $PATH -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

 <!-- OLD
 #### macOS